 Berumen has at various times called his philosophy rational objectivism, which roughly holds that our most useful knowledge is grounded in experience tempered by logic (reason), and, at best, that it is an approximation of truth.
 He is a traditional realist in terms of his epistemology and metaphysics, and he eschews both subjectivism (idealism) and the pragmatic or instrumentalist view of truth.
-His philosophical outlook most closely resembles Bertrand Russell's (he is a lifetime member of the Bertrand Russell Society).
-Berumen's ethics (in a philosophical sense) are roughly an admixture of the outlooks of Kant, Hume, and Hare.
+His philosophical outlook most closely resembles Bertrand Russell's and his s ethics are roughly an admixture of the outlooks of Kant, Hume, and Hare.

 His politics are pragmatic, liberal in the proper sense of the word, and not ideological, and his views are informed by an underlying skepticism of power, and a healthy wariness of politicians who seek to arrange, disrupt and manage the lives of others.
 He believes private property is a tentative right as the default position of morality, and not an absolute right, for property-holders are not without obligations, and that free markets are generally, and not without exception, the best means of distributing finite resources to the optimal number at the optimal cost, and with the least amount of sacrifice to individual freedom.
 With that said, he believes both "capitalist acts" and "socialist acts" are permissible by governments, though the former, by virtue of non-absolute property rights, is the default position of morality.